io-gui/io/readme.md

 - **reflect** if true, value will be reflected to attribute.
 - **enumerable** Specifies if property should be enumerable.
 Defaults to true.

-property names prefixed with underscore `_` will be
+property names prefixed with underscore `_` will not be enumerable regardless of `enumerable` property, nor will they trigger any events, observers or bindings.

-If you want to initialize default value with an object, it has to be wrapped in a function.
+If you want to initialize default value with a custom object, wrap it in an anonymous function.

 ```javascript
 static get properties() {